backupbrew/switchbrew/Profile Selector.md

 This has size 0xA0 and seems to only affect the UI display.
 Typical value is all zero with byte 0x96 equal to 0x01.
 Setting the first byte to 1 will make the applet display in order to create a new user.
+"starter" sets the first byte to 5 in order to display initial user setup.

 ## Result